isomerpages/mlaw-corp/news/public-consultations/_posts/2019-06-26-Public-Consultation-on-International-Arbitration-Act.md

 9. Given the centrality of confidentiality to arbitration, Clause 4 of the Bill inserts a new section 12(1)(j) to provide explicit recognition of the powers of the Court and the arbitral tribunal to enforce duties of confidentiality.

 {:start="10"}
-10. Proposal for consultation: The amendment will explicitly recognise that the arbitral tribunal and the High Court can enforce obligations of confidentiality, whether these obligations exist under the law, or have been expressly agreed by parties.
+10. <u>Proposal for consultation</u>: The amendment will explicitly recognise that the arbitral tribunal and the High Court can enforce obligations of confidentiality, whether these obligations exist under the law, or have been expressly agreed by parties.

 <ol start="4" style="font-style: italic">